23 Best Italian desserts in Italy To Go For

 Crostata in Italy

-Crostata is a famous Italian pie or baked tart with inconsistent thick fillings.
+Crostata is a famous Italian pie or baked tart with an inconsistent thick filling.

 There are sweet and savory crostata pies depending on the filling.
 Sweet crostata comes with sweet fruits, most commonly cherries, apricots, and peaches.
 Savory crostata is filled with vegetables, cheese, meat, seafood, and fish.